What are the different parts of a roof and their meaning?

 The upper part of a side wall (or flank wall), usually triangular in shape, that comes to a point at the ridge of a sloping roof.

 Sometimes referred to as common rafters or spars, these inclined lengths of timber rise from the eaves at the bottom of the roof to the ridge apex at the top.
 Rafters support a pitched roof covering.

 The highest point of a pitched roof that receives the head of the spars (also called rafters or common rafters).

-A purpose-designed tile that covers the ridge apex of a pitched roof.
+A purpose-designed tile that covers the roof apex of a pitched roof.

 A term used to describe a pitched roof, the ends of which are also sloped and meet at an external angle.